-[Page 87, line 17] a great Devil J. D. Ferguson in "The Germ of "The Joyous Venture" " (KJ 5 (April 1928), 12-15) proposes the story may have been suggested by a misericord carving in Chichester Cathedral of a man fighting with dog-headed devils.
+[Page 87, line 17] a great Devil J. D. Ferguson in "The Germ of "The Joyous Venture" (KJ 5 (April 1928), 12-15) proposes the story may have been suggested by a misericord carving (left) in Chichester Cathedral, of a man fighting with dog-headed devils.

-Jan Montefiore writes:: Sir Richard thinks gorillas are ‘Devils’.
-Dan puts him right that they’re really apes, but the story does not question that they’re devilish, nor object to him and Hugh and Thorkild slaughtering them .
-This has always slightly puzzled me, because Kipling is almost always sympathetic to animals and very much on their side against human hunters.
-(Think of ’The White Seal’).
-I suspect that the answer may have something to do with imperialist racism – the Joyous Venture is all about explorers if not quite conquistadors, and the gorillas are demonised because they’re African apes, guardians of the Treasure that t Richard and Hugh will bring back to England.
+I suspect that the answer may have something to do with imperialist racism – "The Joyous Venture" is all about explorers if not quite conquistadors, and the gorillas are demonised because they’re African apes, guardians of the Treasure that Richard and Hugh will bring back to England.
 It is interesting that in an early poem "The Seven Nights of Creation", planned in 1881 while Kipling was still a teenage schoolboy, he associated apes with the Devil.
 [J.M.]

-[Page 89, line 17] crutched himself Usin his arms to support himself, like crutches.
+[Page 89, line 17] crutched himself Using his arms to support himself, like crutches.

 [Page 93, line 30] a stout keep over Dallington The keep was the heart of a castle, usually a strong tower, which could be defended even if invaders got across the moat and the outer wall.
 Dallington was, and is, a village some three miles south of Bateman's.

 [Page 99, line 8] The Gorilla Hunters by R. M. Ballantyne (1861).